VianneyMI/monggregate/docs/tutorial/pipeline.md

 Once again, it is a question of preferences.<br>
 This approach might be more readable for some people, but it is also more verbose.<br>

-Howevere, there are still a couple of other advantages with this approach:
+However, there are still a couple of other advantages with this approach:

 * You can reuse the stages in multiple pipelines
 * You can easily reorder the stages

-The second point is particularly relevant given the utilies function in the `Pipeline` class.
+The second point is particularly relevant given the utilities function in the `Pipeline` class.

-## **Pipeline utilities**
+## **Pipeline Utilities**

 The `Pipeline` class has a few utilities methods to help you build your pipeline.